loda-lang/loda-programs/programs/oeis/list3.md

 * [A315742](http://oeis.org/A315742) ([L15 program](A315742.asm)): Coordination sequence Gal.5.302.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315745](http://oeis.org/A315745) ([L20 program](A315745.asm)): Coordination sequence Gal.4.137.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315757](http://oeis.org/A315757) ([L16 program](A315757.asm)): Coordination sequence Gal.5.294.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315760](http://oeis.org/A315760) ([L21 program](A315760.asm)): Coordination sequence Gal.6.638.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315761](http://oeis.org/A315761) ([L20 program](A315761.asm)): Coordination sequence Gal.5.295.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315767](http://oeis.org/A315767) ([L21 program](A315767.asm)): Coordination sequence Gal.6.627.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315886](http://oeis.org/A315886) ([L17 program](A315886.asm)): Coordination sequence Gal.6.527.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.